-Another issue in some places is one of distance.
+Another issue in some places is distance.
 Because the United States is a large country, some municipalities in rural or remote areas may not decide it is even worth offering glass recycling because of the cost of transporting the glass, which can be heavy (and thus costly), to a processing facility.
-As a result, quite a few single-stream recycling facilities either don’t accept glass or simply don’t actually recycle that glass, because the cost of transporting the glass to a processing facility is greater than they are willing to bear.
+As a result, quite a few single-stream recycling facilities either don’t accept a glass or simply don’t actually recycle that glass, because the cost of transporting the glass to a processing facility is greater than they are willing to bear.

-As a result, if you live in a remote or rural community and want your glass to become cullet, you may be best off finding a glass-only collection site.
+As a result, if you live in a remote or rural community and want your glass to become a cullet, you may be best off finding a glass-only collection site.

 Glass Recycling Near Me

 Additionally, some communities have started their own glass recycling collection sites.
 Boulevard Brewing in Kansas City, Missouri, for instance, realized that most of their bottles weren’t being recycled because there was no local cullet processor—so they launched one, Ripple Glass.
-Ripple placed 60 glass-only collection sites across the area and soon saw an influx of clean, high-quality recyclable glass from which they were able to make cullet.
+Ripple placed 60 glass-only collection sites across the area and soon saw an influx of clean, high-quality recyclable glass from which they were able to make a cullet.

-Still, more work is needed, whether that’s increasing landfill rates (which partially drives recycling rates in Europe) or mandating recycling (also the case in many European countries) or further local strategies such as that undertaken by Boulevard/Ripple.
+Still, more work is needed, whether that’s increasing landfill rates (which partially drives recycling rates in Europe) or mandating recycling (also the case in many European countries), or further local strategies such as that undertaken by Boulevard/Ripple.